This website uses cookies to ensure you get the best experience on our website. Learn more

 • Sosian also has a pride of lions, some of which have been radio-collared.
 The ranch occasionally does leopard-baiting, using dead livestock from the ranch that they put in a tree near to the lodge.
 We have mixed opinions on this practice; on one hand we question the ethics of baiting a leopard, whilst on the other hand we can appreciate that the livestock died of natural causes and that this has led to some of the best leopard sightings we have had in Laikipia.

-• Swimming and rock-jumping at the waterfalls not far from the ranch house are always a lot of fun, too – though you might want to check ahead that water levels are a good height.
+• Swimming and rock-jumping at the waterfalls not far from the ranch house are always a lot of fun, too – though always check ahead that water levels are a good height.
 Swimming is possible all year round, and jumping normally from May to January or February.
 If the river is high enough then you can also go tubing instead.

 • Community visits to a local Samburu village can be arranged, typically taking around two or three hours.